 1. Understand the fundamentals of frontend web technologies using HTML 5 and CSS3 2.
 Apply Cascading Style Sheets and XHTML to the idea of a web application.
 3. Understand the principles of client-side programming and understand how to use JavaScript to implement them in order to create dynamic web sites.
 Usage of wide variety of testing techniques in an effective and efficient manner 4.
 Implement the principles of serverside programming using Node.js, Mongo dB 5.
-Apply the Node.js framework -Express.JS to create web applications faster and smarter.
+Apply the Node.js framework -Express.JS to create web applications faster and smarter

-These are sample new pedagogical methods, where teachers can use to accelerate the attainment of the various course outcomes.
+These are sample new pedagogical methods, where teacher can use to accelerate the attainment of the various course outcomes.

-1. Lecture method means it includes not only traditional lecture methods, but different types of teaching methods may be adopted to develop the course outcomes.
-2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, note taking, annotating, and roleplaying.
-3. Show Video/Animation films to explain functioning of various concepts.
+1. Lecture method means it includes not only traditional lecture method, but different type of teaching methods may be adopted to develop the course outcomes.
+2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, notetaking, annotating, and roleplaying.
+3. Show Video/animation films to explain functioning of various concepts.
 4. Encourage Collaborative (Group Learning) Learning in the class.
 5. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
-6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyse information rather than simply recall it.
+6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it.
 7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
-8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalahalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112